Committee on Academic Studies (CAS)

 - Data Analysis (Physics 200 or Applied Math 207 but not both)

-In November of the fall term the Shu Exam oral assessment will be conducted with each First-year student individually.
-This focuses on the basic concepts and core knowledge of astronomy and astrophysics as covered by the undergraduate text An Introduction to Astrophysics by Carroll & Ostlie.
+In October of the fall term, the Shu Exam oral assessment will be conducted with each first-year student individually.
+This focuses on the basic concepts and core knowledge of astronomy and astrophysics as covered by the undergraduate text An Introduction to Astrophysics by Bradley W. Carroll and Dale A. Ostlie.
 Early in the fall term, an online inventory will be sent out in which students can rank their knowledge on just over 100 questions.
 This then serves as a guide for your personal or group study.
 After the exam, the examiners will make specific remedial recommendations for each student to address particular areas of concern.

 Before beginning work on a dissertation, a student must complete one research project.
 The purpose of the project is to introduce students to methods of research and to ensure that they can organize material and present it cogently in written form.
 The topic may be in the area of their intended thesis work, although research in another area is encouraged.
 No research project or paper carried out before the student has registered for graduate study at Harvard will be accepted for this requirement.